Great Synagogue of Europe: Early history

-Shortly following Belgian independence, in 1831, Judaism was recognised as an official religion (besides Roman Catholicism, the country's majority faith, and Protestantism).
-Despite this recognition, the Jewish community in Brussels had no place of worship, so in 1833, it acquired a building called the Petite Boucherie ("Small butcher's shop") on what is now the Place de Dinant/Dinantplein (formerly the Place de Bavière/Beierenplein) in central Brussels from the Society of Friends of Fine Arts and converted it into a synagogue.
+Shortly following Belgian independence, in 1831, Judaism was recognised as an official religion (alongside Roman Catholicism, the country's majority faith, and Protestantism).
+Despite this recognition, the Jewish community in Brussels had no place of worship, so in 1833, it acquired a building called the Petite Boucherie ("Small butcher's shop") from the Society of Friends of Fine Arts, on what is now the Place de Dinant/Dinantplein (formerly the Place de Bavière/Beierenplein) in central Brussels, and converted it into a synagogue.
 This first synagogue was inaugurated a few months later by the first Chief Rabbi of Belgium, Eliakim Carmoly.